AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign-managed-services.md

   >[!NOTE]
   >
-  >Profile attributes sync is available for profiles that are already present in the Adobe Campain database.
+  >Profile attributes sync is available for profiles that are already present in the Adobe Campaign database.

 [Learn more on Adobe Campaign integration with Adobe Experience Platform](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/ac-aep.html)